 Spatial quality attributes are carried in the information type Spatial Quality.
-Only points, multipoints and curves can be associated with spatial quality.
-Currently no use case for associating surfaces with spatial quality attributes is known, therefore this is prohibited.
+Only point, multipoint and curve geometry and the meta feature Quality of Bathymetric Data can be associated with spatial quality.
+Currently no use case for associating surface geometry with spatial quality attributes is known, therefore this is prohibited.
 Vertical uncertainty is prohibited for curves as this dimension is not supported by curves.

-Each instance of Spatial Quality must be associated to the geometry to which the information applies using the association Spatial Association (see clause 25.13).
+Each instance of Spatial Quality must be associated to the geometry to which the information applies using the association Spatial Association (see clause 25.14).